roykim2005/roykim2005.github.io/researchinterests.md

 ### Publications
 **A Dynamical Analysis of Espresso Flow**
-A theoretical study of non-Newtonian porous media flow and thermal coupling in espresso extraction through anisotropic coffee pucks to help you produce a good cup of coffee every morning.
+A theoretical study of non-Newtonian porous media flow and thermal coupling in espresso extraction through anisotropic coffee pucks to help you produce a nice cup of coffee every morning.
+DOI: 10.5281/zenodo.18287355
 [Zenodo preprint](https://doi.org/10.5281/zenodo.18287355)